kleinbottle/swanlotus/content/blogs/how-are-numbers-made/how-are-numbers-made.md

 date: "2023-03-21"
 modified: "2023-04-21"
 category: Mathematics
-tags: pi, e, mathematics, irrational numbers, transcendental numbers, infinite, "Simkin Tales", "Mathematical Musings",  series, decimal representation
+tags: philosophy, irrational numbers, transcendental numbers, infinite series, "Simkin Tales", "Mathematical Musings", decimal representation, continued fractions
 summary:
 opengraphimage:
 status: draft
 ---

 "Is mathematics part of nature?"
-This was the question that my polymath friend Solus "Sol" Smkin asked me when we met at the opening of a Music School.
+This was the question that my polymath friend Solus "Sol" Simkin asked me when we met at an opening ceremony.

 "Sol, have a sense of occasion, of time and place, please!
-This is a social occasion at a Music School, not the Agora of Athens!
+This is a social event at a Music School, not the Agora of Athens!
 Your question is too profound to be discussed here and now.
 We are planning to go on a tour of Santorini in one month's time.
 Let our thoughts mingle with those of the profound, ancient Greeks.
 Until then, I will take a raincheck on your question," I remonstrated.

-And so it was that Sol next resumed this conversational thread while we gazed upon the azure sea, from under the shade olive trees, atop a hillock on Santorini.
+And so it was that Sol next resumed this conversational thread while we gazed upon the azure sea, from under the shade of an [olive grove](http://wedding.beleon.com/media/15172-beleontoursgreeceweddingsantoriniolivegrove.jpg), atop a hillock on [Santorini](https://en.wikipedia.org/wiki/Santorini).

 ## How would you build a universe?

 "If were given the power to build a world, how would you do it?"
-Sol fired away, without any segue.
+Sol fired away, without any warning.

 "Why so outlandish a question?
-Enjoy the sun and the breeze, and the bleats of sheep," I replied.
+Enjoy the sun and the breeze, and the bleats of the sheep," I replied.

 "Have you heard of the [Worldbuilding Stackexchange](https://worldbuilding.stackexchange.com/)?
 It 'is a question and answer site for writers/artists using science, geography and culture to construct imaginary worlds and settings'.

 "No," I said.

-"It is a serious place on the Web where imaginary worlds with negative gravity and entropy may be conceived, discussed, and constructed.
+"It is a serious site on the Web where imaginary worlds with negative gravity and entropy may be conceived, discussed, and constructed.
 My question is not a flippant one."

 "I stand educated.
 But what has mathematics to do with those flights of fancy?"
 I queried.

 Sol said, "Everything".
-One cannot build a universe without the laws of physics or the laws of mind.
+One cannot build a universe without the laws of physics, or the laws of mind.
 Or the laws of cause and effect.
-As long as structure, consistence, repeatability, and durability are concerned, one cannot do without numbers.
+As long as structure, consistency, repeatability, and durability are concerned, one cannot do without numbers.
 More than atoms, numbers are the building blocks of the world."

-We had at last launched into the ocean of discussion proper.
+We had launched at last into the ocean of discussion proper.
 And what a majestic premise: that the world is built upon numbers before it could be built upon atoms.
-I asked Sol to fire away with his canons of unassailable argument, waiting passively to be informed and entertained.
+I asked Sol to let his canons of unassailable argument boom, waiting passively to be informed and entertained.

 ## Lessons from observing life

 "You must have heard of my paternal cousin, once removed, Hieronymus Septimus Simkin, whom I affectionately call Seven.
 He it was who opened my eyes first to the unguarded secrets staring at us from Nature.
-He introduced me to books like D'Arcy Wentworth Thompsons classic _On Growth and Form_ [@thompson-1992] and the interestingly titled _The Parsimonious Universe_ [@parsimonious-1996].
-These books postulate, with incontrovertible evidence, that the [Book of Nature]() derives its intelligence from adaptation, powered by mathematics.
+He introduced me to books like D'Arcy Wentworth Thompson's classic _On Growth and Form_ [@thompson-1992] and the interestingly titled _The Parsimonious Universe_ [@parsimonious-1996].
+These books postulate, with incontrovertible evidence, that the [Book of Nature](https://en.wikipedia.org/wiki/Book_of_Nature) derives its intelligence from adaptation, powered by mathematics.

+"If Nature is constructed from, or using, mathematics, who constructed mathematics?
+Are numbers some self-evident [LEGO®](https://www.lego.com/en-in?age-gate=grown_up) blocks kindly provided by the Creator of the Universe for human beings to amuse themselves with, or were numbers themselves the very first creation of a colossal intelligence?
+Numbers.
+Before light, before atoms, before cause and effect?

+"Nature is varied and variegated in a way that defies monotony.
+There is pattern but also variation.
+[Fractals](https://www.treehugger.com/amazing-fractals-found-in-nature-4868776) typify what I am trying to convey.
+Perhaps, you will remember that [Leopold Kronecker](https://en.wikipedia.org/wiki/Leopold_Kronecker) was reputed to have said _'Die ganzen Zahlen hat der liebe Gott gemacht, alles andere ist Menschenwerk'_, meaning that 'God made the integers, all else is the work of man' [@kronecker].

+Sol waited for his exposition to sink in.
+Given our idyllic surroundings, it was hard not to day dream and slip silently into slumber.
+He ordered two glasses of [Frappé](https://en.wikipedia.org/wiki/Frapp%C3%A9_coffee) to keep me from slipping into somnolence.

 ## The integers have their place